-Triple O-ring seal
+3-ply O-ring seal

-The triple O-ring seal of the torque transmission head ensures 100% tightness to the outside, even under extreme temperatures.
-This is a definite plus in terms of your safety.
+The 3-ply O-ring seal of the shifter knob is 100% leak-proof to the outside even under the influences of extreme temperatures.
+This provides you with an additional benefit for your safety.

 It is essential that the installation instructions are followed during assembly of the ELGEF Plus ball valve.
-In addition, an operation test is recommended before installing the ELGEF Plus ball valve in the system.
+In addition, a confirmation test is recommended before assembly in the system.
 For this, close and then reopen the ball valve before installation.